Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/known-limits/guide.en-gb.md

 For more information, see [expose services through a LoadBalancer](/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer).

-## Ressources & Quota
+## Resources & Quota

-Managed Kubernetes service ressources including nodes, persistent volumes and load balancers are based on standard Public Cloud ressources deployed on user Project.
+Managed Kubernetes service resources including nodes, persistent volumes and load balancers are based on standard Public Cloud resources deployed on user Project.
 As such, you can see them in the [OVHcloud Public Cloud Control Panel](/links/manager) or through APIs.
-Though it doesn't mean that you can interact directly with these ressources the same way you can do it for other Public Cloud instances.
-The *managed* part of OVHcloud Managed Kubernetes Service means that we have configured those ressources to be part of our Managed Kubernetes.
+Though it doesn't mean that you can interact directly with these resources the same way you can do it for other Public Cloud instances.
+The *managed* part of OVHcloud Managed Kubernetes Service means that we have configured those resources to be part of our Managed Kubernetes.
 Please avoid manipulating them 'manually' (modifying ports left opened, renaming, deleting, resizing volumes...), as you could break them.
 As part of our auto-healing process, any deletion or modification may lead to a new ressource creation or duplication.

 By default, there is a quota of __20__ Managed Kubernetes 'Free' plan cluster by Project (also named Openstack tenant).
-MMKS Cluster's quotas relies on your project's quota.
+MKS Cluster's quotas relies on your project's quota.
 If necessary, consult [this documentation](/pages/public_cloud/public_cloud_cross_functional/increasing_public_cloud_quota) to increase your quota.

 ### Node naming